This article has links to products and services we love, which we may make commission from.

 Once the capital of Scotland and these days a bustling university town full of students and lots of historical gems, Stirling is a quaint town dominated by a castle that no one should miss.

-Make your way up to the High Street and explore the old Tolbooth, the Mercat Cross and go for a wander in the cemetery, which must be one of the prettiest in the country.
+Make your way up to the High Street, explore the old Tolbooth and the Mercat Cross, and wander in the cemetery, which must be one of the prettiest in the country.

-Once you’re done, make sure you check out the castle where some of the most important kings and queens once feasted.
+Once you’re done, check out the castle where some of the most important kings and queens feasted.

 Don’t miss the Old Bridge and the Wallace Monument.
 Want more?
-Why not hike all the way up Dumyat for some views?
+Why not hike up Dumyat for some views?

 For more information, check out this guide of Stirling crafted by fellow blogger Mad About Travel.